Principle 6: Reconstruct the absent user

 Every documentation page should probably have some type of feedback mechanism.
 In addition to simply letting the users give a thumbs up or down, a free-form response field can capture more actionable information.

-Recently, we experimented by adding a simple Feedback form in some of our docs (you can see an example here).
-In our initial implementation, we just ask if the doc meets the user’s needs and then provide a comment form.
-In about 3 weeks, for this particular doc set (which has about 60 topics), we received around 30 responses.
-Sure, the number is small.
-But at least it gives us at least some glimpse of the user experience.
+I once experimented by adding a simple Feedback form in some of our docs.
+In our initial implementation, we simply ask if the doc meets the user’s needs and then provide a comment form.
+In about three weeks, for this particular doc set (which had about 60 topics), we received around 30 responses.
+Sure, the number was small.
+But at least it gave us some glimpse of the user experience.

 Survey tools can be more powerful.
 Take a look at Usabilla.com, for example.
 When you click the Feedback button Usabilla provides, you’re prompted with options to either provide specific feedback or general feedback.

 If you choose to provide specific feedback, you can then highlight an area of the page you want to provide feedback about.

 Admittedly, the number of users who provide feedback is an extremely small percentage of the page’s traffic.
 If we capture only 0.1% of the user experience on these pages, how can we draw conclusions about the overall effectiveness of the documentation?

 With user testing, Jakob Nielsen says that you don’t need many respondents to conduct a successful UX review.
 For most UX evaluations, you only need about five people.
 With five people evaluating a UI, you will capture most of the feedback that you’ll get with much larger responses.
 There’s an effort-versus-value tradeoff that tends to drop off in efficiency after that.
 Nielsen explains:

 “The main argument for small tests is simply return on investment: testing costs increase with each additional study participant, yet the number of findings quickly reaches the point of diminishing returns” (How Many Test Users in a Usability Study?).